 - Ice thickness can vary within a small area, especially since Abraham Lake is a reservoir, so stay close to shore and carry retractable ice picks and a life-saving line with pull ring just in case.
 See our Pond and Lake Ice Safety Tips for more information.

 - Traction devices are a must so you don’t slip and fall.
-We recommend Kahtoola Microspikes (Available from Amazon and MEC), or Hillsound Trail Crampons (Available at Amazon and Sport Chek) are recommended.
+We recommend Kahtoola Microspikes (Available from Amazon or MEC), or Hillsound Trail Crampons (Available at Amazon and Sport Chek).

 - It’s very windy on the lake, so dress warm!